vertesy/ReadWriter/README.md

 Write out a matrix-like R-object WITH ROW- AND COLUMN- NAMES to a file with as tab separated  values (.tsv).
 Your output filename will be either the variable's name.
 The output file will be  located in "OutDir" specified by you at the beginning of the script, or under your current  working directory.
 You can pass the PATH and VARIABLE separately (in order), they will be  concatenated to the filename.

 - #### 16 `write.simple.xlsx()`
-  Write out a list of matrices/ data frames WITH ROW- AND COLUMN-    NAMES to a file with as an Excel (.xslx) file.
+  Write out a list of matrices/ data frames WITH ROW- AND COLUMN-NAMES to a file with as an Excel (.xslx) file.
 Your output filename will be    either the variable's name.
 The output file will be located in "OutDir" specified by you at the beginning of the script, or under your current    working directory.
 You can pass the PATH and VARIABLE separately (in order), they will be concatenated to the filename.

 - #### 17 `write.simple.append()`
    Append an R-object WITHOUT ROWNAMES, to an existing .tsv file of the same number of columns.
 Your output filename will be either the variable's name.
 The output file will be located in "OutDir" specified by you at the beginning of the script, or under your current working directory.
 You can pass the PATH and VARIABLE separately (in order), they will be concatenated to the filename.